MDPO: Overcoming the Training-Inference Divide of Masked Diffusion Language Models: Introduction

 Despite promising empirical results, we identify two fundamental, largely overlooked problems of MDLMs that hinder effective denoising trajectories.
-(1) The \emph{training–inference divide}: at inference time, MDLMs follow a model-dependent, confidence-guided unmasking schedule that progressively reveals structure of the generated sequence.
-By contrast, training masks tokens randomly at sampled diffusion steps, ignoring this progressive schedule.
-This mismatch prevents the model from learning effective denoising trajectories and often causes Answer Backslide: correct intermediate solutions that are `refined' into wrong final outputs.
-(2) The common remasking approaches freeze tokens once predicted, making it impossible to revise early low-confidence predictions later.
+(1) The \emph{training–inference divide}: at inference time, MDLMs follow a model-dependent, confidence-guided remasking schedule that progressively reveals the structure of the generated sequence.
+By contrast, tokens are randomly masked at sampled diffusion steps in training, ignoring the progressive schedule.
+This mismatch prevents the model from learning effective denoising trajectories and often causes over-denoising: correct intermediate solutions are `refined' into wrong final solutions (see \figref{fig:solution_reversal} for statistical analysis).
+(2) The common remasking approaches freeze tokens once predicted, making it impossible to revise early low-confidence predictions at later denoising steps.
 We address these problems with complementary methods in this work.
-MDPO casts denoising as a multi-step decision-making process, explicitly training the model under the same progressive, model-dependent unmasking schedule used at inference.
+Masked Diffusion Policy Optimization (MDPO) casts denoising as a multi-step decision-making process, explicitly training the model under the same progressive, model-dependent remasking schedule used at inference.
 By using reinforcement learning with intermediate rewards to optimize these trajectories, MDPO aligns training with actual inference dynamics, closing the training–inference divide.
 Running Confidence Remasking (RCR) is a training-free decoding strategy that tracks per-position confidence over time, enabling flexible remasking and revision of low-confidence tokens at any step.
-In summary, our contributions are three-fold: \begin{itemize} \item \textbf{Answer Backslide:} We observe a novel and previously unknown phenomenon in MDLMs: models occasionally produce correct answers at intermediate steps but `refine' them into incorrect results.
-We refer to this phenomenon as Answer Backslide, which inspires us to supervise models not only on the final results but also intermediate denoising steps.
+In summary, our contributions are threefold: \begin{itemize} \item \textbf{Over-denoising:} We observe a novel and previously unknown phenomenon in MDLMs: models occasionally produce correct answers at intermediate steps but `refine' them into incorrect results.
+We refer to this phenomenon as over-denoising, which inspires us to supervise models not only on the final results but also intermediate denoising steps.

 \item \textbf{Masked Diffusion Policy Optimization (MDPO):} We propose MDPO to learn effective denoising trajectories without direct supervision.
 By exploiting the fact that MDLMs yield complete generations at every inference step, MDPO optimizes the model with policy gradients via intermediate-step rewards.
 Unlike prior RL fine-tuning on MDLMs, MDPO explicitly targets addressing the \emph{training-inference divide} overlooked by previous works.